ixmeza/delai/README.md

 ## Features
 :bangbang: Don't leave the app or else you will lose!
+If you attempt to leave the app the timer will be reset and your record won't be saved.
+This is to prevent cheating.

 :pushpin: You can set your own time from 1 to 60 minutes (Pomodoro is about 25 min of focus intervals)